 Reducing Workplace Stress With Technology: How Does it Work?

 The essential role of workplace technology in keeping businesses operational is clearer than ever before.
-But this year has also highlighted the fact that technology can help with reducing workplace stress too.
+But the pandemic also highlighted the fact that technology can help with reducing workplace stress too.

 The future workplace will consist of employees regularly working from home.
 Team members will come into the office to collaborate face-to-face with colleagues, and feel inspired and reinvigorated with a change of scenery.
 Projects will progress in the office with engaging client meetings.

 Some might say the pandemic signals the end of the workplace.
 But we believe it’s instead made organisations truly understand their purpose, and ensure their workplaces meet the evolving needs of employees.

 So, how can tech play a role in employee mental health and reducing workplace stress?

 Monitor employee wellbeing to reduce the causes of workplace stress

 If the Coronavirus pandemic taught us anything, it’s that health should be prioritised, always.
 Emotional, mental, social and physical wellbeing are all vital to happy, functioning and productive human beings.

 Workplaces, therefore, need to continuously monitor employee wellbeing, and technology can hugely enable this.

 One employee engagement tool that can support this is WeThrive.
 WeThrive is software designed using human psychology.
 It makes gathering and acting on employee’s thoughts quick and simple.